AG2PI Field Day #26 - April 19, 2023

 We have been talking with producers and industry throughout the development, as acceptance and deployment has been key in all design principles.
 An annual with perennial characters was seen as much more likely to be accepted.

-cultured protein?
+What is a cultured protein?